Rudolph Valentino: Breakthrough and rise to stardom

 Displeased with playing "heavies," Valentino briefly entertained the idea of returning to New York permanently.
-He returned for a visit in 1917, staying with friends in Greenwich Village, eventually settling in Bayside, Queens.
-There he met Paul Ivano, who would greatly help his career.
+He returned for a visit in 1920, staying with friends in Greenwich Village, eventually settling in Bayside, Queens.

 While traveling to Palm Springs, California, to film Stolen Moments, Valentino read the novel The Four Horsemen of the Apocalypse by Vicente Blasco Ibáñez.
 Seeking out a trade paper, he discovered that Metro had bought the film rights to the story.
 In New York, he sought out Metro's office, only to discover that June Mathis had been trying to find him.
 She cast him in the role of Julio Desnoyers.
 For the director, Mathis had chosen Rex Ingram, with whom Valentino did not get along, leading Mathis to play the role of peacekeeper between the two.

 The Four Horsemen of the Apocalypse was released in 1921 and became a commercial and critical success.
 It was one of the first films to make $1,000,000 at the box office, the sixth-highest grossing silent film ever.